ValeryCrane/vazhuravlev_3PW5/README.md

 - Created ArticleInteractor, that stores an array of articles in a property (get, set etc.).

 - Loading articles from provided API and printing them in console.

+- Filled tableView with news cells that have an image, title and description.